-14. Fair Value Measurements - Continued
+13. Fair Value Measurements - Continued

 The fixed income fund are investments held and managed by Western Adventist Foundation (WAF).
-The investments are not actively traded and significant other observable inputs are not available.
+The investments are not actively traded, and significant other observable inputs are not available.
 The fair value of the investment is provided by WAF.

-During the year ended December 31, 2023, there were no purchases, sales, or transfers into or out of Level 3 classification.
+During the year ended December 31, 2024, there were no purchases, sales, or transfers into or out of Level 3 classification.

-15. Joint Costs of Activities Including a Fundraising Appeal
+14. Joint Costs of Activities Including a Fundraising Appeal

 ICC conducts campaigns to distribute information about orphaned children in foreign countries and to appeal for funds.
-Joint costs, consisting of postage, shipping, printing, and publication costs, were allocated as follows:
+Joint costs, consisting of advertising and promotion costs, were allocated as follows:

-2023 2022
+2024 2023

-Program services Management and general Fundraising \$ 35,167 8,792 14,653 \$ 27,717 6,929 11,548
+Program services Management and general Fundraising \$ 45,343 13,205 18,581 \$ 59,804 18,471 24,332

-\$ 58,612 \$ 46,194
+\$ 77,129 \$ 102,607

-16. Tax-Deferred Annuity Plan
+15. Tax-Deferred Annuity Plan

 ICC has a tax-deferred annuity plan (the Plan) qualified under Section 403(b) of the IRC.
 The Plan is available to all full-time employees of ICC who may contribute to the Plan up to the maximum amount allowed by the IRC.
-ICC made discretionary contributions to the Plan totaling \$12,531 in 2023.
+In 2024, ICC made discretionary contributions to the Plan totaling \$12,088.

-17. Subsequent Events
+16. Subsequent Events

-Management has evaluated subsequent events through April 17, 2024, the date the financial statements were available for issue.
+Management has evaluated subsequent events through March 20, 2025, the date the financial statements were available for issue.